-People who are genderqueer may identify solely as genderqueer or as genderqueer and something else.
-For example, a person might identify as a genderqueer trans woman or a bigender androgynous genderqueer person.
+People who are genderqueer may identify solely with the term “genderqueer” or with “genderqueer” and something else.
+For example, a person might self-identify as a genderqueer trans woman or a bigender androgynous genderqueer person.

-Transgender people can also identify as genderqueer and vice versa.
+Transgender people can also identify with the term “genderqueer” and vice versa.
 Some genderqueer folks choose to undergo social, legal, or medical transitions, including taking hormones, changing their name, or having surgery to affirm and express themselves in ways congruent with their gender identity.

 Genderqueer people can and do use many different pronouns, including gendered pronouns like he/him/his and she/her/hers.

-There are also pronouns that are more gender neutral.
+Some pronouns are more gender-neutral.
 One of the most common is they/them/theirs.
 You might have learned in grammar class that using “they” as a singular pronoun is incorrect.
-But, we do it all the time in our everyday speech.
+But we do it all the time in our everyday speech.

 For example, if your friend gets a phone call and you don’t know who was on the line, you might ask, “Why did they call you?”
-Making the adjustment to using the singular “they” is as simple as that!
+Adjusting to using the singular “they” is as simple as that!

-Some people have also created their own gender neutral pronouns.
-These include pronouns such as ze/hir/hirs, which you use in the same way you’d use he/him/his or she/her/hers.
+Some people have also created their own gender-neutral pronouns.
+These include pronouns such as ze/hir/hirs, which you use the same way you’d use he/him/his or she/her/hers.

-Some genderqueer people prefer not to use pronouns at all, instead being referred to simply by name in situations where a pronoun might otherwise be used.
+Some genderqueer people prefer not to use pronouns, instead being referred to simply by name in situations where a pronoun might otherwise be used.
 Others may request that you use different pronouns based on how they’re feeling on a given day.

 According to a 2012 report from the National Center for Transgender Equality and the National Gay and Lesbian Task Force’s 2008 Transgender Discrimination Survey, genderqueer people experience more discrimination in certain areas than their transgender peers.